 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Key audit matter

 Valuation of the Group's and the Company's property portfolio

-The Group's and the Company's property portfolio comprises assets leased out under operating leases and the head office of the Company, with a carrying amount of €60 million and €15 million respectively as at 31 December 2017.
+The Group's and Company's property portfolio has a carrying amount of €73 million and €16 million respectively as at 31 December 2018.